OpenAMP/openamp-docs/demos/echo.rst

 There are two applications involved in this demonstration.
 The :ref:`remote application<echo-test-remote-app>` runs as an echo service, which returns packets it receives on an :ref:`RPMsg endpoint <rpmsg-endpoint>`.
-The :ref:`host application<echo-test-host-app>` is the test application sending packets to the echo service and monitoring for their return.
+The :ref:`main controller application<echo-test-host-app>` is the test application sending packets to the echo service and monitoring for their return.

 The underlying OpenAMP architectural components used by these applications are